gocardless/stolon-pgbouncer/README.md

 Running `docker-compose up` will start all the necessary dependencies.

+We store initial cluster specification and other stuff in docker volumes, which don't get destroyed by default when you run `docker-compose down`.
+Make sure to run `docker-compose down -v` to remove the volumes if you've changed any cluster settings in the `./docker` directory.

 ### Using stolonctl

 If you set the following environment variables then stolonctl can run from your